geekfreak/hexer/README.md

 added to a box on nitrous.io checking github integration

-will a commmit hook be triggered
+will a commmit hook be triggered, 1